akatch/hammerbros/content/pages/forge_lining.md

 * Respirator with minimum P100 filters (the pink ones)
 * Something to cover your work surface (eg cardboard, kraft paper, plastic sheeting, or a dropcloth)
 * Spray bottle nozzle (borrow one from a household cleaning product, *rinse well*)
+* Spray bottle of clean water
+* Something to apply mixed refractory, such as a paintbrush or foam brush

 *Follow the instructions provided for your specific products*, but generally speaking, the process goes like this:
 ## The Process